-Kett’s Books is a not-for-profit independent bookshop run by a community of volunteers in the market town of Wymondham in South Norfolk.
+Since February 2014 we have run Kett’s Books as a not-for-profit independent bookshop in the market town of Wymondham in South Norfolk.
 Our video explains some of what we’ve done in our first two years.
 Read more

 In 2013 a group of volunteers met in the Cross Keys pub in the town to discuss the fact that the existing bookshop was closing due to retirement.
 The group soon realised a shared vision for a shop which turned its profits back to the community it serves.

 Despite the odds, and in only four short months they had raised funds, formed as a company, secured a lease and called together a group of people who wish to spread and grow the love of reading with their neighbours.

 The group take the name as a tribute to the community values shown by the town’s famous son Robert Kett, whose story can be read in the shop sign (full text below):